yuanqing/ttt/README.md

 1
 ```

-For debugging, our program&rsquo;s actual output is stored in a directory named `actual`:
+For debugging, the program&rsquo;s actual output is stored in a directory named `actual`:

 ```
 $ ls